pdf-raku/PDF-API6/README.md

 3. *PDF::Class* is a comprehensive set of classes that understand most of the commonly used objects in a PDF, including fonts, interative features, tagged PDF, AcroForm fields and annotations.

+The optional *PDF::Tags* module is applicable to PDF files that are 'Tagged'.
+It presents DOM like interface for reading document structure elements.

 *PDF::API6* is a lightweight class that inherits from *PDF::Class*.
 It provides sugar and extra functionality for common use cases such as colors, outlines